d3lta0ne/pwn.college/linux-luminarium/globbing/tab_completion_on_commands.md

 ## Problem

-This challenge has a `/challenge/files` directory with a bunch of files starting with `pwncollege`.
-Tab-complete from `/challenge/files/p` or so, and make your way to the flag!
+Tab completion is for more than files!
+You can also tab-complete commands.
+This level has a command that starts with pwncollege, and it'll give you the flag.
+Type pwncollege and hit the tab key to auto-complete it!

 ## Steps